Loading...

 Do I need a Fire Safety Evaluation?

-The Housing Act 2004 and The Management of Houses in Multiple Occupation Regulations 2006 requires the dwelling to be safe for human habitation and ascribe the landlord as ultimately responsible for fire safety of their property.
-Our Fire Risk Evaluation covers the main aspects of this requirement, and it also makes sure the property is safe to rent by the Bristol City Council Fire Safety Standards, whether within the designated area of the license or not.
-This evaluation is valid for 5 years, although it must be carried out at the onset of every new tenancy.
+The Housing Act 2004 and The Management of Houses in Multiple Occupation Regulations 2006 requires the dwelling to be safe for human habitation and hold the landlord as ultimately responsible for the fire safety of their property.
+Our Fire Risk Evaluation covers the main aspects of this requirement.
+This evaluation is valid for 5 years, but it must be carried out at the start of each new tenancy.

-Note that this is not a Fire Risk Assessment as prescribed by The Regulatory Reform (Fire Safety) Order 2005, (FSO) which would only apply to the common parts of Mandatory HMO and blocks of flats, as explained in the LACoRS Guidance on fire safety provisions for certain types of existing housing (2008).
+Note that this is not a Fire Risk Assessment as prescribed by The Regulatory Reform (Fire Safety) Order 2005 (FSO), which would apply to the common parts of Rooms-Only contracts and blocks of flats, as explained in the LACoRS Guidance on fire safety provisions for certain types of existing housing (2008).

 +

-The Landlord and Tenant Act 1985 and The British Standard 7671: 2008 (IEE Wiring Regulations) require the electrical installation to be inspected by a qualified electrician every 5 years at least for all rented properties in England.
-As of July 2020, every new tenancy will have to be tested, as prescribed by The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
-We make sure the required certificates are obtained, ensuring tenants are safe and landlords are covered.
+The Landlord and Tenant Act 1985 and the British Standard 7671: 2008 (IEE Wiring Regulations) require that the electrical installation in all rented properties in England be inspected by a qualified electrician at least every 5 years.
+As of July 2020, every new tenancy must be tested, as prescribed by The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
+We obtain the required certificates to protect the tenants' safety and the landlord's liability.

 +